thepsalmist/web-tools/doc/python-versions.md

 ```

 And then create a virtualenv for this project.
 The name is important, because the `.python-version` file
-refers to it so it loads autoamtically when you enter the directory (if `eval "$(pyenv virtualenv-init -)"`
+refers to it so it loads automatically when you enter the directory (if `eval "$(pyenv virtualenv-init -)"`
 is in your `.profile`):
 ```
 pyenv virtualenv 3.6.5 mc-web-tools